Massive black hole assembly in nuclear star clusters: Methods

 \subsubsection{Black hole mergers}

 Once the residual gas disperses away from the cluster, the BH subsystem becomes dry.
-The MBH can now continue growing--or emerge, if it did not form to begin with--by repeated mergers of stellar-mass BHs, remnants of stellar evolution.
+The massive BH can now continue growing---or emerge, if it did not form to begin with---by repeated mergers of stellar-mass BHs, remnants of stellar evolution.
 Below, we discuss the limitation of hierarchical BH growth due to GW kicks imparted to the merger remnant (which can eject it from its host environment), and then describe the dynamical formation scenarios that contribute to the formation channels of BBHs in our model.
 We start with our assumptions on the initial BH mass spectrum.

-\paragraph{Natal BH masses:}
+\paragraph{Natal BH masses.---}

 We compute the mass of SBHs, remnants of stellar evolution, using the remnant-mass prescription of Ref.~\cite{Fryer:2011cx} with pulsational pair-instability and pair-instability supernova conditions from Ref.~\cite{Belczynski:2016jno}.
-We make use of the ``delayed'' supernova engine (the ``rapid'' model differs from the ``delayed'' model only for BH masses below $20M_\odot$, but these are unlikely to be relevant for dynamical environments, because the most massive BHs are the ones that segregate strongly to the center and react more often).
-In order to evolve single stars, we make use of the {\tt SSE} subroutine from the publicly available, updated BSE package~\cite{Banerjee:2019jjs}.
+We make use of the ``delayed'' supernova engine (the ``rapid'' model differs from the delayed model only for BH masses below $20M_\odot$, but these are unlikely to be relevant for dynamical environments, because the most massive BHs are the ones that segregate strongly to the center and react more often).
+In order to evolve single stars, we make use of the {\sc SSE} subroutine from the publicly available, updated {\sc BSE} package~\cite{Banerjee:2019jjs}.
 The remnant-mass prescription is extrapolated to very massive stars, and we apply Eq.~(7) from Ref.~\cite{Fryer:2011cx} to predict the mass of the IMBH that forms from the process of runaway collisions.
 In particular, for stars more massive than a few hundred $M_\odot$, the mass of the IMBH remnant is given by

 where $m_\star$ and $Z$ are the mass and absolute metallicity of the progenitor star, respectively.
-Moreover, we assume BHs are born non-spinning.
-Second- and higher-generation BHs obtain a non-zero spin by inheriting the orbital angular momentum of the progenitor BBH, as calculated with \textsc{Precession}~\cite{Gerosa:2016sys}. \\
+Moreover, we assume BHs are born nonspinning.
+Second- and higher-generation BHs obtain a nonzero spin by inheriting the orbital angular momentum of the progenitor BBH, as calculated with \textsc{Precession}~\cite{Gerosa:2016sys}. \\